kevinlr5/conjugates/docs/development.md

 1. Install docker

+## MySQL Workbench

+1. The Sentiment Analyzer uses a MySQL database.
+MySQL Workbench is a highly recommended for interacting with MySQL.

 ## Builds

 The Sentiment Analyzer uses gradle as its build system.
 The gradle wrapper is committed to the repo.
 Additionally, the build configuration uses a multi-project build.